NLnetLabs/routinator/README.md

 ## Quick Start with RHEL/CentOS Packages

-Assuming you have a machine running a RHEL/CentOS 7 or 8 distribution, you can install Routinator, you can install Routinator from our [software package repository](https://packages.nlnetlabs.nl).
+Assuming you have a machine running a RHEL/CentOS 7 or 8 distribution, you can install Routinator, from our [software package repository](https://packages.nlnetlabs.nl).
 To use this repository, create a file named `/etc/yum.repos.d/nlnetlabs.repo`, enter this configuration and save
 it:

 ```bash